purplecouch/compensation_analytics/README.md

-# Data Engineering Capstone: Analyzing H1b Compensation Data and Comparing it with State Occupational Statitics data
+# Compensation Analytics: Analyzing H1b Compensation Data and Comparing it with State Occupational Statitics data

 ## Project Scope and Data Sources